When you're in pain, you may not always feel like going (or be able to go) to your doctor, physical therapist or chiropractor for help.

 The MELT Protocol

-Reconnect techniques are about becoming more in tune with your body and determining which areas need your attention.
+The Reconnect techniques are about becoming more in tune with your body and determining which areas need your attention.

-The position below is called "rest assess," where you lie on the floor with your arms and legs relaxed, palms facing up.
+The position above is called "rest assess," where you lie on the floor with your arms and legs relaxed, palms facing up.
 The MELT Method prescribes closing your eyes and using your "body sense," Hitzmann says, to determine if you feel any or all of these common imbalances:

 - Is all your upper-back weight on your shoulder blades?